qwertyguy16/Conrun-Menu/README.md

 ## Intended use & legal notice

 This project is intended for educational purposes only.
-Conrun Menu will not take **any responsibility** if your Gorilla Tag account is moderated in **any** way.
+Conrun will not take **any responsibility** if your Gorilla Tag account is moderated in **any** way.

 Conrun Menu is **not** affliated with Another Axiom Inc in any way.